LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-Additionally, the RW min torque was marginally corrected to [1.5, 1.5, 1.5] $\times$10$^{-5}$~Nm after a cross-check with InnoCube.
-The flight-agent training was adjusted by changing the initial RW speeds from $\pm$500~rpm to 0~rpm per axis to reflect the standalone nature of the RW subnetwork.
+Additionally to the implementation of these changes for the flight-agent training, the RW min torque was marginally corrected to [1.5, 1.5, 1.5]~$\times$10$^{-5}$~\text{N}$\cdot$\text{m} after a cross-check with InnoCube.
+To reflect the standalone nature of the RW subnetwork the initial RW speeds were changed from $\pm$500~\text{rpm} to 0~\text{rpm} per axis for the training of the flight-agent.
 Further, the simulated boundary condition variations were increased for improved robustness and to make efficient use of the post-training run.
-The residual magnetic dipole moment compensation error was raised from $\pm$10~\% to $\pm$25~\% per axis and the initial satellite body rates were varied in the interval $[-5, 5]$~$^\circ$/s per axis.
-Table~\ref{tab:base_agent_additional_modifications} lists the modifications to the simulation scenario applied during the training of the flight-agent.
+The residual magnetic dipole moment compensation error was raised from $\pm$10\% to $\pm$25\% per axis and the initial satellite body rates were varied in the interval $[-5, 5]$~$^\circ$\text{/s} per axis.
+Table~\ref{tab:base_agent_additional_modifications} lists the modifications to the simulation scenario applied during flight-agent training.